Article Summary: Katmai National Park Facts

 - 8. Katmai Is Home To Hundreds Of Different Plant Species

-- 9. A Variety Of Salmon & Other Fish Inhabit Katmai
+- 9. A Variety Of Salmon and Other Fish Inhabit Katmai

 - 10. The Park Has Some Amazing Hiking Trails

-- 11. The Park Was Expanded By Jimmy Carter As Part Of The Largest Single Act Of Conservation In U.S. History
+- 11. Jimmy Carter expanded the Park As Part Of The Largest Single Act Of Conservation In U.S. History

 - Map Of Katmai National Park